Header-based single sign-on for on-premises apps with Microsoft Entra application proxy

 |Step-up authentication||Policies can be defined to force added authentication, for example, to gain access to sensitive resources.|

 |Fine grained authorization||Provides access control at the URL level.
 Added policies can be enforced based on the URL being accessed.
 The internal URL configured for the app, defines the scope of app that the policy is applied to.
 The policy configured for the most granular path is enforced.|

-This article features connecting header-based authentication applications to Azure AD using Application Proxy and is the recommended pattern.
-As an alternative, there is also an integration pattern that uses PingAccess with Azure AD to enable header-based authentication.
+This article features connecting header-based authentication applications to Microsoft Entra ID using Application Proxy and is the recommended pattern.
+As an alternative, there is also an integration pattern that uses PingAccess with Microsoft Entra ID to enable header-based authentication.
 For more details, see Header-based authentication for single sign-on with Application Proxy and PingAccess.

 How it works

-- The Admin customizes the attribute mappings required by the application in the Azure AD portal.
+- The Admin customizes the attribute mappings required by the application in the Microsoft Entra admin center.

-- When a user accesses the app, Application Proxy ensures the user is authenticated by Azure AD
+- When a user accesses the app, Application Proxy ensures the user is authenticated by Microsoft Entra ID

 - The Application Proxy cloud service is aware of the attributes required.
 So the service fetches the corresponding claims from the ID token received during authentication.
 The service then translates the values into the required HTTP headers as part of the request to the Connector.